Google Search Console vs Google Analytics: 29 Advantages: What You Need to Know

 How to know your best social media referrers:

-Before you start your social media promotion, determine on which social media sites you will find your target audience.
+Before you start your social media promotion, determine which social media sites you will find your target audience.

 Here’s how: